-To enable a board to have a major strategic focus, it requires an environment whereby the board and non-exec directors can properly and efficiently discharge their critical oversight responsibilities of the performance of the CEO and exec team, overall operations, financial health and risk management for the organisation etc. In highly effective high-performing board teams this is enabled by an outstanding partnership between execs and non-execs which enable the non-execs to achieve this in a very efficient and effective manner enabling the board team to devote a significant portion of the board time to the strategy area.
+To enable a board to have a major strategic focus, it requires an environment whereby the board and non-exec directors can properly and efficiently discharge their critical oversight responsibilities of the performance of the CEO and exec team, overall operations, financial health and risk management for the organisation.
+This is enabled by an outstanding partnership between execs and non-execs which enable the non-execs to achieve this in a very efficient and effective manner enabling the board team to devote a significant portion of the board time to the strategy area.